Change of circumstances and planning to move?

 If you need to break your lease early

 When you sign a fixed-term tenancy, you are committing to stay the full term.
 However, we understand that there are circumstances that may require you to break your lease term early.
 In this situation, your landlord may require you to pay ‘break fees’, a way of compensating them for financial loss of rent, advertising and/or letting costs.
+You can find more information on the NSW Fair Trading website

-Return your keys
+Returning your keys

 On the day that you vacate, you must hand your keys into your Prudential Real Estate office.
 A property manager will then assist you to complete a Vacating Property Form acknowledging the return of keys and condition of the property.
 Be sure to return the keys by the due date, as rent will be charged on a daily basis until they are returned.